stelcodes/nuzzle/README.md

 - `:nuzzle/render-page` - A fully qualified symbol pointing to your page rendering function.
 Required.
 - `:nuzzle/publish-dir` - A path to a directory to publish the site into.
 Defaults to `"out"`.
 - `:nuzzle/overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
 Defaults to `nil` (no overlay).
-- `:markdown-opts` - A map of markdown processing options (syntax highlighting)
 - `:nuzzle/syntax-highlighter` - A map of syntax highlighting options for language-tagged code blocks.
 Defaults to `nil` (no syntax highlighting).
 - `:nuzzle/rss-channel` - A map with an RSS channel specification.
 Defaults to `nil` (no RSS feed).
 - `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
 Defaults to `nil` (no drafts included).